quantscious/finmlkit/README.md

 # 🧱 Project Structure

+## Data Preprocessing & I/O
+The foundation of any financial ML pipeline is robust data handling.
+FinMLKit provides comprehensive tools for ingesting, preprocessing, validating, and storing high-frequency trading data at scale. **The data preprocessing module transforms raw, inconsistent trade feeds into clean, validated datasets ready for bar construction and analysis**.

+**Data Ingestion & Preprocessing:**
+- [x] TradesData - Raw trades preprocessing with timestamp normalization, trade merging, and side inference
+- [x] Data integrity validation with gap detection and discontinuity analysis
+- [x] Multi-format timestamp support (s, ms, μs, ns) with automatic unit inference
+- [x] Trade ID validation and missing data percentage calculation
+- [x] Memory-efficient processing with chunking support for large datasets

+**Storage & Retrieval:**
+- [x] HDF5-based storage with monthly partitioning for efficient time-range queries
+- [x] Compressed storage with multiple backends (blosc:lz4, blosc:zstd)
+- [x] Metadata-driven data discovery and range validation
+- [x] Multiprocessing support for large dataset operations
+- [x] H5Inspector - Comprehensive HDF5 file analysis and integrity reporting
+- [x] AddTimeBarH5 - Automated time bar generation and persistence (extending the raw trade data h5 file)
+- [x] TimeBarReader - Efficient time bar loading with flexible resampling capabilities

 ## Bars
-Bars are the primary data structure in FinMLKit – constructed from raw trades data –, representing the historical price data of an asset.
+Bars are the primary data structure in FinMLKit – constructed from preprocessed trades data –, representing the historical price data of an asset.
 Bars can be in the form of OHLCV (Open, High, Low, Close, Volume) or any other format that includes the necessary information for analysis (e.g. footprint data, directional features).
 Bars are used as input for indicators, strategies, and other components of the library.
-In summary, **the bars module is responsible for processing unstructured raw trades data into structured data that can be used for further analysis**.
+In summary, **the bars module is responsible for processing structured trades data into analytical data structures optimized for financial machine learning**.

 **Data Structures:**
-- [x] OHLCV bars
+- [x] OHLCV bars with VWAP and trade statistics
 - [x] Directional features (e.g. buy/sell tick, volume, dollars, min. cum. volume, max. cum. volume etc.)
 - [x] Trade size features (e.g., are there large trade block prints in the bar?)
-- [x] Bar footprints
+- [x] Bar footprints with order flow imbalance detection

 **Bar Types:**
 - [x] Time bars